openPMD/openPMD-standard/EXT_SpeciesType.md

 ### Molecules

-Use standard chemical notation with a `molecule:` prefix, e.g.: `molecule:H20`.
+Use standard chemical notation, e.g.: `H20`.

+The isotope prefix can be used with molecules as well.
+Examples for heavy water: `#2H2O` for two deuterium and `#2HHO` for one deuterium.